shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/02-CSS Flexbox/02-Building a Photo Gallery/README.md

-# Project 6: Learn CSS Flexbox Building a Photo Gallery
+# Project 6: Learn CSS Flexbox by Building a Photo Gallery

 In this project, I will attempt to recreate the Rothko Painting project seen below: